 LONDON — Efforts to develop the air defense missile system for the U.K.’s Type 23 frigate and Type 26 Global Combat Ship are progressing, with MBDA reporting progress in initial trials of the system and key components.
 Flaads-M (or Future Local Area Air Defense System – Maritime) is building around the Common Anti-Air Modular Missile (CAAM) also used in the land-based Flaads system.
 One of the missile’s features is the soft vertical-launch concept, in which the missile is ejected without ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Air Defense Missile System Development Advances".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Air Defense Missile System Development Advances".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.